peach-e/cruise-or-snooze/README.md

     ```
     $ pip install -r requirements.in
     ```
-1. Fire up the notebook with `$ ./start_notebook_server.sh`
+1. Fire up the notebook with `$ ./start_server.sh`
-1. Modify the main notebook by setting the paths for your WAVE Files that report the weather settings.
+1. Modify the main config file by setting the paths for your WAVE Files that report the weather settings and play music.
 1. Format your work and changes with `make clean-notebooks` and `make format`.

 ## Contributing